 This does not have to include violence to be classed as abuse.

-Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, personally connected.
 The abuse can encompass, but is not limited to:

-- psychological
+- coercive/controlling

 - physical

 - sexual

-- financial
+- economic

 - emotional